NameLord/Reyna-Valorant-Clone/README.md

 - All Sounds and sprites. by Original Valorant [Riot Games.] expect the reyna sprite :)

 # Game Keys
+- Esc - Restart the Game.
-- F1 - Spawns Enemies on Cursor
+- F1 - Spawns Enemies on Cursor.
-- F2 - Reset Abbilities Amount to Default
+- F2 - Reset Abbilities Amount to Default.

 # Abbilities